 \subsection{Folding of Dynkin diagrams}

-If $\mathfrak{g}$ is a complex finite-dimensional simple Lie algebra whose Dynkin diagram is not necessarily simply laced, it is well-known that it can be obtained by ``folding'' another simple Lie algebra $\mathsf{g}$ of simply laced type along an automorphism.
-In terms of Dynkin diagrams, this corresponds to taking the quotient of the Dynkin diagram $\Delta$ of $\mathsf{g}$ by the action of an automorphism $\sigma$.
+Let $\mathfrak{g}$ be a complex finite-dimensional simple Lie algebra that is not necessarily simply laced.
+It is well known that its Dynkin diagram can be obtained by ``folding'' the Dynkin diagram $\Delta$ of a simple Lie algebra $\mathsf{g}$ of simply laced type along an automorphism $\sigma$.
 In Table \ref{table:folding} (taken from \cite{FujitaOh}), we display which simply laced type and automorphism are needed to obtain each Lie algebra $\mathfrak{g}$.
 See also Figure \ref{figure:automorphisms} for the definition of the automorphisms $\vee$ and $\widetilde{\vee}$.